zuozhenggh/learning-library/developer-library/integration-soa/register/register.md

 <!--[Click here to navigate to the next Module 3](3-process-order-using-composite.md) -->

+## Learn More

+Congratulations you've developed and registered the validate payment service to the Oracle Service Bus.

+To find more detail about Service Bus, Enterprise Service Bus - please go to this [Oracle Service Bus link](https://docs.oracle.com/en/middleware/soa-suite/service-bus/12.2.1.4/index.html)

+*You may proceed to the next lab: REST-api enabled the payment service*

 ## Acknowledgements
 * **Author** - Daniel Tarudji
 * **Contributors** - Kamryn Vinson